Kerogen: Physical properties

-These changes in composition and microstructure result in changes in the properties of kerogen.
+Changes in composition and microstructure result in changes to the properties of kerogen.
 For example, the skeletal density of kerogen increases from approximately 1.1 g/ml at low thermal maturity to 1.7 g/ml at high thermal maturity.
 This evolution is consistent with the change in carbon speciation from predominantly aliphatic (similar to wax, density < 1 g/ml) to predominantly aromatic (similar to graphite, density > 2 g/ml) with increasing thermal maturity.

 Spatial heterogeneity

 Additional studies have explored the spatial heterogeneity of kerogen at small length scales.
 Individual particles of kerogen arising from different inputs are identified and assigned as different macerals.
-This variation in starting material may lead to variations in composition between different kerogen particles, leading to spatial heterogeneity in kerogen composition at the micron length scale.
+This variation in starting material may lead to variations in composition between different kerogen particles, leading to spatial heterogeneity in kerogen composition at the micron-length scale.
 Heterogeneity between kerogen particles may also arise from local variations in catalysis of pyrolysis reactions due to the nature of the minerals surrounding different particles.
-Measurements performed with atomic force microscopy coupled to infrared spectroscopy (AFM-IR) and correlated with organic petrography have analyzed the evolution of the chemical composition and mechanical properties of individual macerals of kerogen with thermal maturation at the nanoscale.
-These results indicate that all macerals decrease in oxygen content and increase in aromaticity (decrease in aliphalicity) during thermal maturation, but some macerals undergo large changes while other macerals undergo relatively small changes.
-In addition, macerals that are richer in aromatic carbon are mechanically stiffer than macerals that are richer in aliphatic carbon, as expected because highly aromatic forms of carbon (such as graphite) are stiffer than highly aliphatic forms of carbon (such as wax).
+Measurements performed using infrared nanospectroscopy and correlated with organic petrography have analyzed the evolution of the chemical composition and mechanical properties of individual macerals of kerogen with thermal maturation at the nanoscale.
+These results indicate that all macerals decrease in oxygen content and increase in aromaticity (decrease in aliphalicity), yielding an overall increase in structural stability and mechanical stiffness.
+The extent to which different types of macerals experience these changes can vary greatly, however, ranging from relatively small to fairly significant.

 Types

 Labile kerogen breaks down to generate principally liquid hydrocarbons (i.e., oil), refractory kerogen breaks down to generate principally gaseous hydrocarbons, and inert kerogen generates no hydrocarbons but forms graphite.

 In organic petrography, the different components of kerogen can be identified by microscopic inspection and are classified as macerals.
 This classification was developed originally for coal (a sedimentary rock that is rich in organic matter of terrestrial origin) but is now applied to the study of other kerogen-rich sedimentary deposits.

-The Van Krevelen diagram is one method of classifying kerogen by 'types', where kerogens form distinct groups when the ratios of hydrogen to carbon and oxygen to carbon are compared.
+The Van Krevelen diagram is one method of classifying kerogen by "types", where kerogens form distinct groups when the ratios of hydrogen to carbon and oxygen to carbon are compared.

-Type I: Algal/Sapropelic
+Type I: algal/sapropelic

 Type I kerogens are characterized by high initial hydrogen-to-carbon (H/C) ratios and low initial oxygen-to-carbon (O/C) ratios.
 This kerogen is rich in lipid-derived material and is commonly, but not always, from algal organic matter in lacustrine (freshwater) environments.
 On a mass basis, rocks containing type I kerogen yield the largest quantity of hydrocarbons upon pyrolysis.
 Hence, from the theoretical view, shales containing type I kerogen are the most promising deposits in terms of conventional oil retorting.